Matheus-Rodrigues-Araujo/leads-tracker/README.md

 ![running_the_extension](https://user-images.githubusercontent.com/68081476/161401713-52ff9836-0f5c-4703-a7c9-0d85f4c0d335.png)
 ------------ About the extension ----------

-This was an extension I developed to save urls of websites that I use a lot.
-It is very easy and intuitive to use, as there are only three simple features:
+This was an extension I developed to save urls of websites I use a lot.
+It's very easy and intuitive to use, feel free to try it out
+------------ functionalities --------------
 * Save URL via input;
 * Copy the guide ;
 * Clear data;